maren-ha/MSc-Thesis/README.md

 ## Code

-The model proposed in the thesis is written in [Julia](https://julialang.org).
-Code for training the model and for reproduing (most) figures in the thesis is available [here](https://github.com/maren-ha/DeepDynamicModelingWithJust2TimePoints).
+The model developed in the thesis is written in [Julia](https://julialang.org).
+Code for training the model and for reproducing (most) figures in the thesis is available [here](https://github.com/maren-ha/DeepDynamicModelingWithJust2TimePoints).